lony/lony.github.io/content/post/2016/mac-setup.md

 * System Preferences > Accessibility > Display and there check `Reduce Transparency`
 * System Preferences > Dock select `Scale effect` for Minimize windows using

+Another really important UX improvement is allowing Finder to show hidden files.
+To enable this feature type the following into your terminal `defaults write com.apple.finder AppleShowAllFiles YES` [1](https://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/)

 # Terminal